Fire is powerful, consuming, and terrifying—quite literally, a force of nature.

 Landscaping for Bushfire

 Fire is indiscriminate and there’s much we can learn from one another’s experience.
-A PHS member in Victoria, Australia sent this link to Landscaping for Bushfire, a publication that was developed by the Victorian Country Fire Authority.
+A Pacific Horticulture member in Victoria, Australia sent this link to Landscaping for Bushfire, a publication that was developed by the Victorian Country Fire Authority.

 “Even though all plants burn, measures can be taken to reduce fire intensity from garden plants.
 This guide identifies what you can do within defendable space to minimise the risk of losing your house or threatening the lives of occupants in a bushfire.”